 As kids get older, they can work on expanding their food options.
 Simply talking to them about how challenged they feel about different meals.
 If they agree, you can make time for them to experiment with different foods on their own.
-This is something we are working on and I’ll write more about it.

 Here’s the thing: you want kids to graduate to being able to go to different restaurants or dinner at a friend’s feeling confident they can eat the food that is there.
 And while some kids get there naturally, others need more support.